aadya940/pygraas/README.md

 Restriction layer on top of Python Packages.

 ##### Features:
-🟢  Build DependencyGraph for Python Packages.
+🟢  Build DependencyGraph for Python Packages. <br>
-🟢 Detect Vulnerable Python Dependencies using VulnerabilityGraph, analyse these graphs.
+🟢 Detect Vulnerable Python Dependencies using VulnerabilityGraph, analyse these graphs. <br>
-🟢 Block Vulnerable functions, even the ones deep in the call stack.
+🟢 Block Vulnerable functions, even the ones deep in the call stack. <br>
-🟢 A toolkit for security of python packages and graph analytics.
+🟢 A toolkit for security of python packages and graph analytics. <br>
-🟢 Easy to use API.
+🟢 Easy to use API. <br>

 ### Installation
-🔴 Download the wheel from `https://github.com/aadya940/pygraas`.
+🔴 Download the wheel from `https://github.com/aadya940/pygraas`. <br>
-🔴 pip install (.whl file).
+🔴 pip install (.whl file). <br>
-🔴 Follow `Examples` section.
+🔴 Follow `Examples` section. <br>

 ### Notes
 ```